 - Two years teaching experience (or part-time equivalent) and a CertEd.
 This may be worth 180 credit points towards the degree

-- Applications are also welcomed if you have five years experience but do not hold the Certificate in Education or equivalent qualification
+- Applications are also welcomed if you have five years experience and other teaching qualifications

 - College interview

 A typical offer for this course would ask for the entry requirements to be met, however, all offers take individual applicants’ experience and qualifications into account.

 You could progress to a Master’s degree at East Riding College.